Letter from the Principal

 Dr. Dawn L. Adams, Ph.D.

 Beyond book learning, we teach children to be good citizens in their communities and to honor God in all things.

 To provide students with a Christ-centered education which promotes academic excellence and encourages students to develop and use their unique gifts and abilities to serve God and others.

 We know that every conscientious parent seeks out the safest, friendliest, highest-quality institution to support their child’s academic journey.
 At TCA, our goal is to do just that.

 In addition to our rigorous curriculum, we offer electives and extracurricular activities that both hone individual talents and facilitate community involvement.
 From our Veteran’s Day program to our participation in several ACSI events and conferences, we want to show children that what we learn in the classroom can be applied in a variety of enriching ways.

 We also offer after-school STEM clubs for project-based learning in science and technology, a full band program including piano, and each year the school produces a musical involving grades 1-8.

-Timothy Christian Academy is a member of the Association of Christian Schools International (ACSI) and actively participates in and utilizes their support to Christian schools.
-We adhere to their accrediting guidelines and are in the accreditation process.
+Timothy Christian Academy is accredited by the Association of Christian Schools International (ACSI) and actively participates in and utilizes their support to Christian schools.
 The preschool at TCA also adheres to the guidelines of the State of New Jersey and of ACSI for child care centers.
 The preschool program at TCA is exempt from the State of New Jersey licensure pursuant to the laws specified in N.J.A.C.
 10:122-1,1(a) as our preschool program is “an integral part of a private educational institution or system providing elementary education in grades kindergarten through eighth grade” (Chapter 122 Manual of Requirements for Child Care Centers, page 3).